HALL OF FAME

 Shane Middleton, 2009 & 2010 National Winner

-Previously, Shane has been a Chef de Partie at Dinner by Heston Blumenthal London & Melbourne, Head Chef at Clarke's of North Beach, and Executive Sous Chef at QT Perth.
+With an impressive career spanning multiple high-profile roles, Shane has worked as a Chef-de-Partie at the esteemed Dinner by Heston Blumenthal in both London and Melbourne.
+He has also held positions as Head Chef at the Royal Perth, 6HEAD and Clarke’s of North Beach, and Executive Sous Chef at QT Perth.

 Shane Middleton